hollyjohanna/React-Portfolio/README.md

 ### `npm start`

 Runs the app in the development mode.\
 Open [http://localhost:3000](http://localhost:3000) to view it in your browser.
-As this project connects to gmail to sned emails and the OpenAI API you will need to include these credentials yourself to get it to work with those elements.
+As this project connects to gmail to send emails and the OpenAI API you will need to include these credentials yourself to get it to work with those elements.